-PSC 211 - The American Presidency
+PSC 211 -The American Presidency

-IAI: None The American Presidency is a survey of the constitutional basis, historical development, and systematic study of the executive branch.
-Prerequisite: None
+IAI: None 1.1 The American Presidency is a survey of the constitutional basis, historical development, foreign policy.
+Prerequisite: None Credit: 3 semester hours Lecture: 3

-PSC 269 - International Relations
+PSC 269 -International Relations

-IAI: 55 904
+IAI: S5 904 International Relations is an examination of the major factors which affect international relations with special emphasis on the political, historical, and economic elements.

-International Relations is an examination of the major factors which affect international relations with special emphasis on the political, historical, and economic elements.
-The material will be analyzed from the viewpoint of the United States and our foreign policy.
+The material will be analyzed from the viewpoint of the United States and our